gematik/spec-ISiK-Basismodul/.github/PULL_REQUEST_TEMPLATE/PR_Template_VersionUpgrade.md

 ## Pre-Merge Activities
 <!--- Lets check everything before we continue. -->
-- [ ] This PR refers to a versioned Branch with a name and a version number in the form of N.n.n, e.g. "TC_3.2.1".
+- This PR refers to a versioned Branch with a name and a version number in the form of N.n.n, e.g. "TC_3.2.1".
-- [ ] This PR has a clean meaningful commit history.
-Minor commits or commits without description have been squashed, at the latest now.
+-  (automated for basis)
-- [ ] The _./github/workflows/main.yml_ refers to the correct Firely Terminal and SUSHI Version.
+    - The _./github/workflows/main.yml_ refers to the correct Firely Terminal and SUSHI Version.
-    > **_Firely Terminal Pipeline_**  0.4.0.

-    > **_SUSHI Versions_**  3.5.0.
-- [ ] By running the _Release_Publish.py_ script, release version and date was updated accordingly.
+    - By running the _Release_Publish.py_ script, release version and date was updated accordingly.
 The script ran without errors.
 - [ ] Eventually, increase the dependency of to newer Basis Modul (package and sushi-config)
 - [ ] New Release Notes were created, alined to the commit history and cleaned.
 In Github, go to
   - [ ]  _-> Releases_ then _-> Draft a new release_ with the _Modul Name and Version_, then